CTRoundTable/Encrypted.Cash/README.md

 What is Encrypted.cash?
 --------------

-Encrypted.cash is an improved version of "Zerocash" protocol Based on Bitcoin's code,
+Encrypted.cash is an improved version of "Zerocash" protocol Based on Bitcoin's protocol code.

 1) with periodic audits of coin supply.
 2) NO Founders rewards (we remove the 10% "founders reward")
 3) Make anonymous transactions compulsory